Estimation of parameters of the logistic exponential distribution under progressive type-I hybrid censored sample: Real data analysis

 \section{Real data analysis}

-In this section, a real dataset given by \cite{bjerkedal1960acquisition} is considered and analysed.
-The dataset describes the survival times (days) of $72$ guinea pigs which are infected with virulent tubercle bacilli.
-The data set is given below.\\ \\ ---------------------------------------------------------------------------------------------------------------------\\ 12, 15, 22, 24, 24, 32, 32, 33, 34, 38, 38, 43, 44, 48, 52, 53, 54, 54, 55, 56, 57, 58, 58, 59, 60, 60, 60, 60, 61, 62, 63, 65, 65, 67, 68, 70, 70, 72, 73, 75,76,76, 81, 83, 84, 85, 87, 91, 95, 96, 98, 99, 109, 110, 121,127,129, 131,143, 146, 146, 175, 175, 211, 233, 258, 258, 263, 297, 341, 341, 376\\ ---------------------------------------------------------------------------------------------------------------------- \\ For this purpose of goodness of fit test, negative log-likelihood criterion, Alkaikes-information criterion (AIC), AICc, and Bayesian information criterion(BIC) are considered.
-The values of these test statistics are presented in Table $9$, which suggests that the logistic exponential distribution provides a best fit to the data comparison to the exponential distribution (ED), Weibull distribution (WD), inverse exponential distribution (IED), inverse Weibull distribution (IWD), gamma distribution and Burr distribution.
-For the purpose of goodness-of-fit test, we consider different plots in Figure 2, Figure 3, Figure 4 and Figure 5 to show that the logistic exponential distribution fits the real dataset well.
-In Figure $2$, $Q$-$Q$ plots are used to compare the given dataset to the theoretical model.
-Here, $Q$-$Q$ plot represents the points $(F^{-1}(i/(n+1);\hat{\alpha},\hat{\lambda}),x_{(i)})$, where $i=1,\ldots,n$, and $x_{(i)}$ represents the ordered values of given real data.
-In Figure 3, empirical cumulative distribution function (ECDF) plot has been made which represents the cumulative distribution function for observed data and it is compared with theoretical CDFs.
-In Figure $5$ , $P$-$P$ plot represents the points $(F(x_{i};\hat{\alpha},\hat{\lambda}),F_{n}(x_{(i)}))$, where $F_{n}(x_{(i)})= (1/n)\sum_{i=1}^{n}I(X \leq x_{(i)})$ is the empirical distribution function and I is the indicator function.
+In this section, a real data set of breaking stress of carbon fibres given by \cite{nichols2006bootstrap} is considered and analysed.
+This data set describes $100$ observations on breaking stress of carbon fibers (in GPa.).
+The data set is given below.\\ \\ ---------------------------------------------------------------------------------------------------------------------\\ 3.7, 2.74, 2.73, 2.5, 3.6, 3.11, 3.27, 2.87, 1.47, 3.11, 4.42, 2.41, 3.19, 3.22, 1.69, 3.28, 3.09, 1.87, 3.15, 4.9, 3.75, 2.43, 2.95, 2.97, 3.39, 2.96, 2.53, 2.67, 2.93, 3.22, 3.39, 2.81, 4.2, 3.33, 2.55, 3.31, 3.31, 2.85, 2.56, 3.56, 3.15, 2.35, 2.55, 2.59, 2.38, 2.81, 2.77, 2.17, 2.83, 1.92, 1.41, 3.68, 2.97, 1.36, 0.98, 2.76, 4.91, 3.68, 1.84, 1.59, 3.19, 1.57, 0.81, 5.56, 1.73, 1.59, 2, 1.22, 1.12, 1.71, 2.17, 1.17, 5.08, 2.48, 1.18, 3.51, 2.17, 1.69, 1.25, 4.38, 1.84, 0.39, 3.68, 2.48, 0.85, 1.61, 2.79, 4.7, 2.03, 1.8, 1.57, 1.08, 2.03, 1.61, 2.12, 1.89, 2.88, 2.82, 2.05, 3.65\\ ---------------------------------------------------------------------------------------------------------------------- \\ To study the goodness of fit test of this data for the LE distribution, negative log-likelihood criterion, Alkaikes-information criterion (AIC), AICc, Bayesian information criterion (BIC), Kolmogorov–Smirnov (K–S) distance and corresponding $p$-values are computed.
+The values of these test statistics are presented in Table $9$, which suggests that the LE distribution provides the best fit to the data comparison to the exponential distribution (ED), inverse exponential distribution (IED), exponentiated exponential distribution (EED), inverse Weibull distribution (IWD) and gamma distribution (GD).